BloodLantern/TowerDefense/README.md

     Range is the distance at which a tower can attack.
 It represents a circular range in tiles.
 #### Pierce:
-    Pierce is the number of enemies the projectile can hit and go through before the it dies.
+    Pierce is the number of enemies a projectile can hit and go through before it dies.
     It doesn't have an icon because it is a completely hidden stat of the projectiles.
 The player can only guess its value.

 [Back to summary](#summary)